1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Unscented_Kalman_Filter_Highway/README.md

 **7. Repeat the Process:** Continue iterating these steps to refine the state estimate over time.

 ## Visualization of the results

+The main.cpp file utilizes highway.h to set up a straight, three-lane highway environment featuring three traffic cars and a central ego car.
+The viewer's perspective is focused on the ego car, with the coordinate system also relative to it.
+In this setup, the ego car is green, while the traffic cars are blue.
+The traffic cars can accelerate and adjust their steering to change lanes.
+Each traffic car is associated with its own UKF (Unscented Kalman Filter) object, updated individually at every time step.
+Red spheres above the cars represent the (x, y) coordinates detected by the lidar, and purple lines illustrate radar measurements, indicating the velocity magnitude along the detected angle.
+Tracking is limited to the X/Y plane, without considering the Z-axis.